Amnesia at the ATM when entering the PIN code? On my example, I discovered that it is not just the affliction of the elderly.

 Everyone has used the GG before, but hardly anyone remembers its number to this day.
 I remember.

 Let’s take the first example – the messenger Gadu Gadu.
 How many times when trying to connect to the Gadu Gadu communicator did I have to retrieve the number?
-Another thing is that this is one of those numbers that were imprinted in memory and remained there to this day, although the communicator itself is long gone.
+Another thing is that it was one of those numbers that was imprinted in memory and remained there to this day, although I haven’t used the communicator for a long time.
 Maybe because it was an important number for me at the time.
 Now there are more important numbers and figures.

 The next step in the “digital revolution” was the replacement of intercoms in the cages of multi-family buildings.
 Push buttons were replaced with numbers, and each was given an apartment code that had to be memorized.
 Finally, unless the resident prefers to take out the key or call people at home every time.
 I preferred to remember it, although sometimes, like with a pin code in front of an ATM, it could suddenly escape me.